Types of mattresses explained

 Cons

-Pocket springs work independently ensuring sleeping partners are less likely to disturb one another in bed when they turn or get up at night.
+Pocket springs work independently, ensuring sleeping partners are less likely to disturb one another in bed when they turn or get up at night.
 In general, the more pocket springs there are in the mattress, the more supportive it should be.
-An entry-level pocket spring mattress will usually contain between 600 to 800 springs.
-In contrast, higher-quality models can have 2,000 or more springs.
+A basic pocket spring mattress usually contains between 600 and 800 springs, while higher-quality models can have 2,000 or more springs.

 A pocket spring mattress can be constructed with one or more layers of pocket springs.
-Mattresses containing more than 2,000 springs will likely have pocket springs stacked on top of one other.
+Mattresses with over 2,000 springs usually have multiple rows of pocket springs stacked on top of each other.

-Pocket spring mattresses often come in soft, medium, firm, and extra firm spring tensions.
-The spring tension can be achieved by changing the thickness (gauge) of the wire.
+Pocket spring mattresses are often available in soft, medium, firm, and extra firm spring tensions.
+The spring tension is achieved by changing the thickness (gauge) of the wire.
 Pocket springs are ideal for couples of different weights as you can often combine two spring tensions in one mattress.
 Another option is zipping and linking, allowing two single beds to be zipped together, creating one large bed.

-Cheaper pocket spring models often contain synthetic materials such as polyester and foam, while luxury models may contain natural fillings such as wool, horsehair, and cotton.
-Natural materials feel soft and sumptuous and tend to be more durable than synthetic materials, and are fully breathable.
+Cheaper pocket spring models often contain synthetic materials such as polyester and foam.
+In contrast, luxury models usually contain natural fillings like wool, horsehair, and cotton.
+Natural materials feel soft and sumptuous.
+They are more durable than synthetic materials and are fully breathable.

 Pros